fabiankaraben/nodejs-mini-projects/README.md

     intermediate/10-rate-limiter-with-redis

 11. **Multi-Tenant API**
-    This is a tenant-isolated backend in Node.js with TypeScript, subdomain-based tenancy, PostgreSQL schemas, REST APIs, JWT with tenant claims, and Kubernetes deployment.
+    This is a tenant-isolated backend in Node.js with TypeScript, subdomain-based tenancy, PostgreSQL schemas, REST APIs, JWT with tenant claims, and Docker Compose deployment.
     intermediate/11-multi-tenant-api

 12. **Background Job Scheduler**
-    This is a job orchestrator in Node.js with TypeScript, using Agenda with MongoDB, schedule recurring jobs, API to trigger, no security, and Docker deployment.
+    This is a job orchestrator in Node.js with TypeScript, using Agenda with MongoDB, schedule recurring jobs, API to trigger, no security, and Docker Compose deployment.
     intermediate/12-background-job-scheduler

 13. **SSE Notification Server**